-In conclusion, we have demonstrated the electro-heating actuation of the Leidenfrost effect for three different liquids by applying voltages to heating units which selectively cover a substrate.
-This approach provides rapidly switchable and highly targeted transportation of droplet, according to the design of the geometry and layout of the heating array on the substrate.
-By selectively heating a sample to produce the Leidenfrost effect in a small area where needed, rather than using a hot plate to heat the entire surface, the same effect can be achieved but with a much lower energy requirement.
+In conclusion, we demonstrated the electroheating actuation of the Leidenfrost effect for three different liquids by applying voltages to heating units which selectively cover a substrate.
+This approach provides rapidly switchable and highly targeted transportation of a droplet according to the design of the geometry and layout of the heating array on the substrate.
+By the selective heating of a sample to produce the Leidenfrost effect in a small area where needed rather than using a hot plate to heat the entire surface, the same effect can be achieved but with a much lower energy requirement.
 It also provides the potential for easy integration to be part of an on-chip device with an electrical triggering mechanism.
-Moreover, further energy efficiency could be achieved by using a feedback control system to drive and control the direction of motion of droplets with actuation only of those heating units in the instantaneous locality of the levitated droplet.
+Moreover, further energy efficiency could be achieved by using a feedback control system to drive and control the direction of motion of droplets with actuation of only those heating units in the immediate locality of the levitated droplet.